Jasssbo/IpStreamMonitor/README.md

 - Simultaneous monitoring of up to 16 stereo audio streams
 - Real-time waveform visualization
 - LUFS Short-term and True Peak Left/Right metering compliant with EBU R128
-- Preset management for multiple configurations
+- Preset management, to automatically load sets of max.
+16 stream IPs with associated names, with a simple .CSV file
 - Modern interface with PyQt6

 ---